 Patients’ data can be collected within range or at a distance from healthcare facilities.
 Both patients and physicians, as well as hospitals and clinics, benefit from IoT services.
 Data collected from IoT devices can assist clinicians in determining the optimal treatment method for their patients and achieving the desired results.

 Many elderly patients’ data and medical equipment tracking in hospitals and clinics may be tracked remotely using IoT-enabled devices.
 The level of accuracy when it comes to patients’ data collection cannot be overemphasized.

-Artificial intelligence, big data, and other developments are among the digital health technologies that are not confined to the aforementioned trends.
+Artificial intelligence, big data, and other developments are among the digital health technologies not confined to the trends above.